Ecma-TC54/tg3/SPECIFICATION.md

 ### Event Object

 The base object that represents a discrete lifecycle event.
 All events share these common fields.

+Events are immutable once created - the content and meaning of a specific event MUST NOT change after it has been published.
+Additionally, the ordering of events across shards MUST NOT change.

 **Required Fields:**